 Mother’s Day is coming, and here we have a list of mothers in recent short films that will remind you of mom.
-If you’re the mom, watch these with your 16+ child and also with friends!
+If you’re the mom, watch these movies about mothers with your 16+ child and also with friends!
 And yes, Happy Mother’s Day To All Moms!

-We have some perfect recommendations of mothers in recent short films, or short movies about mothers, available on YouTube, that explore motherhood, the challenges that come with it, and so much more.
+We have some perfect recommendations of mothers in recent short films, or short movies about mothers, available on YouTube, that explores motherhood, the challenges that come with it, and so much more.

-If you grew up in a urban or semi-urban middle class family, then this might bring back some distinct memories.
+If you grew up in an urban or semi-urban middle-class family, then this might bring back some distinct memories.
 Written and directed by Neeraj Ghaywan this short movie is sure to stir the pot in your family Whatsapp group.

 The main lead is a mother played by Shefali Shah who along with her husband is hosting a get-together.
-What follows is something you might have noticed in your own family numerous times but probably ignored it like the rest of us.
-This flawless short film is a must watch for everyone.
+What follows is something you might have noticed in your own family numerous times but probably ignored like the rest of us.
+This flawless short film is a must-watch for everyone.

-‘It’s a girl’ is about a mother’s fight for her unborn daughter and how the want for a male child exists even in the most elite and “educated” society to this day.
-The acting in this one is not as great as some of the others but concept is provoking and engaging enough to make up for it.
+‘It’s a girl’ is about a mother’s fight for her unborn daughter and how they want a male child exists even in the most elite and “educated” society to this day.
+The acting in this one is not as great as some of the others but the concept is provoking and engaging enough to make up for it.

 If you want to watch something unique and unpredictable that you haven’t seen before, this one is for you, I won’t spoil it for you by telling you what it’s about.

 This sweet animated short film illustrates your life through your mother’s eye and spans several decades and generations.
 This is an emotional and touching film that is relatable for everyone.
-This will surely make you call your mother or give her a hug.
+This will surely make you call your mother or hug her.

 So yes, a mother is the person who has given you birth, but she’s a person of her own too.
-A Happy Mother’s Day, with these mothers in recent short films.
+A Happy Mother’s Day, with these short films or movies about mothers!

-Mother’s Day 2020: Let’s look at Mom as a human being, with a persona more than just the mother that takes care of you, of the home, or also a working mom who tries to walk the fine line of work-life balance.
-Let’s look at the woman she is, and celebrate her this Mother’s Day, whether she is with you or staying away from you, during this period of lockdown.
-Let’s make Mother’s Day 2020 memorable for your mom, or if you are mom.
+Happy Mother’s Day To All Moms: Let’s look at Mom as a human being, with a persona more than just the mother that takes care of you, of the home, or also a working mom who tries to walk the fine line of work-life balance.
+Let’s look at the woman she is, and celebrate her this Mother’s Day, whether she is with you or staying away from you.
+Let’s make Mother’s Day memorable for your mom, or if you are a mom.

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!